 3 School Counseling Communities You Should Be Following On Social Media

 Have you noticed an increase in your screen time?
-With our new reality, we are more reliant on virtual resources than ever.
-Here are 3 online communities for school counselors you should be following on Instagram, Facebook, and Twitter right now.
+With our new reality, we rely more on virtual resources than ever.
+Here are three online communities for school counselors you should follow on Instagram, Facebook, and Twitter right now.

 These organizations are local affiliated charters of ASCA (The American School Counselor Association).